h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 -  ``-version``: Display Java version info.
 -  ``-Xmx<Heap Size>``: To set the total heap size for an H2O node, configure the memory allocation option ``-Xmx``.
 By default, this option is set to 1 Gb (``-Xmx1g``).
 When launching nodes, we recommend allocating a total of four times the memory of your data.

     **Note**: Do not try to launch H2O with more memory than you have available.
+If ``-Xmx<Heap Size>`` is not defined, then the amount of memory that H2O allocates will be determined by the default memory of the JVM.
+This amount depends on the Java version, but it will generally be 25% of the machine's physical memory.

 H2O Options
 ~~~~~~~~~~~